decmaxn/MDTlab/README.md

- # MDTlab

-This README would normally document whatever steps are necessary to get your application up and running.
+ # MDTLab - MDT infrastructure as code

 ### What is this repository for? ###

+  * Build MDT infrastructure as code, to eliminate all the traditional IT operation work, like backup, etc.
   * Shorten the time it takes to apply Windows updates.
-    Building Windows reference image from DVD would take long time due to the accumulated Windows Updates, especially for Windows 7 which is there for long time.
-I was courious about how long it really takes, and have run a test on a HP EliteBook 8530, it took more than a week.
+    Building Windows reference image from DVD would take long time due to the accumulated Windows Updates, especially for Windows 7.
+I was courious about how long it really takes, and found it took more than a week for a decent laptop.
 This script using Microsoft official roll up updates, made it just a few hours.
   * Automate the Windows Reference Images automatically.
     From time to time, you will have to rebuild the reference image, it's a standard procedure which I have scripted most parts with this script.